 - Writers live and work throughout the UK, but the highest concentration of writers is in London and the South of England.

-- Most writers are home-based, however there may be some travel required for attendance at conferences, author events and literary festivals.
+- Most writers are based at home, however there may be some travel required for attendance at conferences, author events and literary festivals.

 Although this area of work is open to all graduates, the following subjects may increase your chances: